Category: Kitchen Stories

 Michela Volante – is a Turin “born & bred” gal that lives and cook at the same house she was born!
 A writer, translator, school books author, she is very much in love with the word “writing” since she first learnt how to hold a pen in her hands.
 Domani andrò sposa e Uno a testa published by Ed.
 Frassinelli are her own novels.

-– a graphic designer of an eccleitc kind, achieved his position in the editorial world passing through the world of atomic energy.
+Fabrizio Farina – a graphic designer of an eccleitc kind, achieved his position in the editorial world passing through the world of atomic energy.
 He’s also a radio speaker with his own show ‘Ettore’ on Radio2 and mad about sci-fi culture.
-Viaggi nel tempo (2016) is his most reccent work with Einaudi Publishing house working on this priceless anthology.
+Viaggi nel tempo (2016) is his most recent work with Einaudi Publishing house working on this priceless anthology.
 He’s a very useful hand in the kitchen but his main aim is to pinch the saucepans away to transforme them into lamps.

 Grace Parisi